autoplot/documentation/javadoc/org/das2/util/CredentialsManager.md

+# org.das2.util.CredentialsManager

-# org.das2.util.CredentialsManagerProvides per-resource login credentials
+Provides per-resource login credentials

  This class maintains a map of login credentials by resource ID.
 The resource ID's themselves are just strings.
 The only expectation on resource ID strings is that they